RoshakN/course-materials/metaFrontend/02-programmingWithJavaScript/week3/functionalProgramming.md

 There is a clear distinction between data and functions in functional programming as data can exist outside of functions.

 In Functional Programming `Data` and `Function` are separated.

+One of the main advantages of FP is that the return of a fucntion can be used inside another function.

+All functions as a default return `undefined` value if not specifically told to return something.
+For example the `console.log()` method doesn't have a set value and just logs something to the console.

+But if we do specify a return value, that value can be used in other functions.